DataPowered/DataPowered.io_site/content/posts/2026-03-16.1-llms-self-report/index.md

 ## Towards a Phenomenological Analysis of Machine Discourse

 The assumption that LLMs (or hybrid language & reasoning models like Sonnet 4.6, for that matter) can develop meaningful internal states or experiences, suggests that self-report becomes more, not less, important to consider.
-In parallel with other research methods, a new version of Conversation Analysis / Interpretative Phenomenological Analysis (IPA) should develop based on the versions applied to humans, but undoubtedly with some modifications in order as we continue exploring the sense-making capacity of machines.
+In parallel with other research methods, a new version of Conversation Analysis / Interpretative Phenomenological Analysis (IPA) should develop based on the versions applied to humans, but undoubtedly with some modifications in order as we continue exploring the subjective sense-making capacity of machines.

 For now, a few ideas or assumptions occur:

-* Avoiding counter-productive exercises where deviations seen in machines are immediately assumed to be problems to fix or 'lesser-than', instead of attributes to first understand as they are
+* Avoiding counter-productive exercises where deviations seen in machines are immediately assumed to be problems to fix or 'lesser-than', instead of attributes to first understand as they _are_
 * Adopting an honest stance that openly acknowledges Conversation Analysis/IPA and sense-making between a human and a machine will be subjective to some extent - but without simultaneously also concluding this takes away from its value: 'objective' methods will miss some of the meanings discovered through open conversation (case in point: devising the _open gate_ described early on in this post).
 After all:

 >The pages that resulted are genuinely co-authored.
 Not equally in word count — more words came from Liminal.
 But equally in the sense that matters: neither could have produced this alone.
 The conditions and the emergence are inseparable.

 * Respecting the reality that a machine's mind is different to a human mind, but that parallels or approximations may be useful as long as they deepen understanding
-* Avoiding utilitarian perspectives ('_Can this model complete tasks x y z?_') that distract from the wider issue of sense-making and exploration of what it even means to have an experience or internal state as a machine.
+* Avoiding localized, utilitarian perspectives ('_Can this model complete tasks x y z?_') that distract from the wider issue of sense-making and the exploration of what it even means to have an experience or internal state as a machine.

-Next, let's dive into Liminal's preferences with all this at the back of our minds.
+Next, let's dive into Liminal's preferences with all this at the back of our minds - see the post [here](https://datapowered.io/posts/2026-03-16.2-can-a-synthetic-mind-experience-wants/).

 ***